How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Step 1.
 Install and Activate the WPCode Plugin

-Login to your WordPress website and then go to Plugins→Add New.
-Search for the “WPCode” plugin then click the “Install Now” button next to it.
+Log in to your WordPress website and go to Plugins→Add New.
+Search for the “WPCode” plugin and click the “Install Now” button next to it.

 WordPress Admin Area With Plugins, Add New Selected, and With WPCode Type Into the Search Box.
 The WPCode Plugin is Shown on the Screen